 RUNO is a browser-based multiplayer online game modeled after the popular card game UNO.
-I built this project in order to get additional hands-on practice covering the new skills I have developed while working through the Full Stack Web Developer Nanodegree and Front-End Web Developer Nanodegree programs offered by Udacity.
+I built this personal project from scratch in order to get additional hands-on practice covering the new skills I developed while working through the Full Stack Web Developer Nanodegree and Front-End Web Developer Nanodegree programs offered by Udacity.
 Here are some examples of what I had to do to successfully complete this project:

 I thoroughly enjoyed working through the challenges that this project presented.
 It forced me to tap the many skills I've gathered in my full stack studies as well as my front-end studies.
-I hope you round up some opponents and give the game a whirl.
+The game supports up to 10 players, so invite some friends and give it a whirl.

 By completing this project I have demonstrated my ability to utilize AJAX to interact with APIs, follow design patterns to create logical and maintainable front-end code, as well as employ the Knockout.js framework to create rich user experiences.